rupertqin/rupertqin.github.io/_posts/za/resume.md

 ### Skills

 * good at Html5, css3,canvas,SVG etc.
-* the most commonly used framework include Jquery, mootools, backbone, underscore, requirejs, Angularjs.
+* the most commonly used framework include Jquery, mootools, lodash, requirejs, Angularjs.
-* using Git to maintain code for my projects.
+* Used to develop under Unix/linux platform,  using Git to maintain code for my projects.
-* familiar with grunt and bower ect. that make my work efficient.
+* familiar with gulp and bower ect. that make my work efficient.
 * interesting to and understand backend lang such as nodejs, ruby on rails